- What information are you sharing when you use social networks?

 - Consider pruning your "friends" list on a regular basis.
 It's easy to forget who you've connected to over time, and therefore who you are sharing information with.

-- Be sure to log off from social networking sites when you no longer need to be connected.
-This can reduce the amount of tracking of your web surfing and will help prevent strangers from infiltrating your account.
+- Log off from social networking sites when you no longer need to be connected.